skylight-hq/skylight.digital/_blog_posts/case_management_economics.md

 The way to save yourself this hassle is simply to demand that the software that you and Jane are developing be made free-libre open source from the first line.
 By doing this you and Jane are in effect saying:

 <blockquote class="post-blockquote">
-<p>"We know that there are many systems out there that are similar to this, and we'd like you to get the benefit of our system, and we'd like to benefit from your system.
+<p>We know that there are many systems out there that are similar to this, and we'd like you to get the benefit of our system, and we'd like to benefit from your system.
 So we've demanded that our system, except for our business rules, is freely reusable so that we can freely reuse contributions to it which we hope you'll make.
-However, we can't spend all of our time helping you figure out how to use this, so we're attempting to distribute that burden across all potential users."</p>
+However, we can't spend all of our time helping you figure out how to use this, so we're attempting to distribute that burden across all potential users.</p>
 </blockquote>

 ## Objections